Mr. Alfonso (Al) Gonzalez aka EducatorAl

 2006 – Best Buy School Award grant for $15,000!! (out of the 1,300 teachers who won the $2,500, 250 were asked to apply for this $15,000 school grant and my application was one of the 50 chosen!
 We were also able to apply for a $250,000 district grant from Best Buy!)
 See the article in the Kitsap Sun!
 We applied for the district grant but it was given to the San Diego school district.
 You win some, you lose some.
 At least we tried.

 2007 – HP’s Technology for Teaching Grant!
 Mr. Gonzalez, Mr. Thomsen, Mr. DiPrete, Mr. Olafson, and Ms. Langston teamed up to write a proposal for a 6, 7, 8 Math and Science project.
 The team of five received equipment and will get training totaling more than $31,000!
-Click here to see my 06-07 loot.
+Click here to see the 06-07 items.

 2007 – OSPI’s Learn and Serve America Mini-grant year two funds were increased from $4,000 to $7,046!
 There was more money for service learning so Chimacum students get access to more field trips and more equipment to study our creek’s water quality and the Hood Canal.